atom-community/zadeh/README.md

 results = filter(candidates, "me", { key: "name" }) // [{name: 'Me', id: 2}, {name: 'Maybe', id: 3}]
 ```

-**Deprecation Note**: use `StringArrayFilterer` or `ObjectArrayFilterer` class instead. `filter` internally uses this class and in each call, it sets the candidates from scratch which can slow down the process.
+**Deprecation Note**: use `StringArrayFilterer` or `ObjectArrayFilterer` class instead. `filter` internally uses this class, and in each call, it sets the candidates from scratch, which can slow down the process.

 </details>